Last updated April 14th, 2022.

 First, the country suffers from a staggering amount of corporate debt.
 Turkish businesses now owe debt above 65% worth of the entire country’s GDP and rising.

 A chart showing Turkey’s historical, and predicted, debt to GDP ratio between 2015 and 2025 according to the IMF.
+And considering new developments in the 2020s, the nation’s economic situation will deteriorate even quicker.

 It gets even worse once you realize most of this debt is denominated in US dollars rather than Turkish lira.